caironoleto/rspec_mate/README.markdown

 ## TODO
   - save current spec before run (like CTRL + S) or run after save (using CTRL + S)
+  - show errors in ruby when run spec (like syntax error)

 ## Authors